luxonauta/luxacss/README.md

-# luxa
+# Luxa

-> luxa is a minimalist CSS framework.
+> Luxa is a minimalist CSS framework.

-luxa now have documentation with examples, see [here](https://luxonauta.github.io/luxadocs/)!
+Luxa now have documentation with examples, see [here](https://luxonauta.github.io/luxadocs/)!

 You can also see the [collection on Codepen](https://codepen.io/collection/XbOwvm) :sparkling_heart: